ort_plugindecode

 Initially the decoder only worked on-line in a browser, but I asked him to generate also a command line utility, he combined both in one.

-Walter Mir, Martín Zeni and Iván de Miguel, students of the first semester 2008, are working on version 2.0 which will become a Textpattern plugin so that you’ll get the same functionality from the admin interface (of course, the two original modes will continue to work as always (the first triple play plugin) :-)
+Walter Mir, Martín Zeni and Iván de Miguel, students of the first semester 2008, developed version 2.0 which became a Textpattern plugin so that you get the same functionality from the admin interface (of course, the two original modes will continue to work as always (the first triple play plugin) :-)